Section 179 Vehicles For 2025

 checkbox next to a red business vehicle

-Millions of small businesses and solo business owners use small vehicles daily.
+Millions of small businesses and solo business owners use light vehicles daily.
 These include passenger cars, crossovers, and small utility trucks.
-Last year, small vehicles that weigh under 6,000 pounds have a Section 179 deduction limit of $12,200 in the first year they are used1.
-Please note that the IRS has yet to announce the 2024 deduction limit for small vehicles as of January 2024.
+For 2025, light vehicles that weigh under 6,000 pounds have a Section 179 deduction limit of $12,200 in the first year they are used.1

 young male business owner delivering packages to his customers